-It is possible to take two Summer School papers, however, if your academic record is average or lower, you should be very cautious about enrolling for two papers in Summer School.
-If you are in doubt, seek advice.
-Some students find that they over-commit themselves by taking two papers.
+It is possible to take two Summer School papers, however if your academic record is average or lower, you may not be approved to do both.
+Please seek course advice.

 - In most cases, taking one 18-point paper (0.15 EFTS) in Summer School is regarded by StudyLink as a full-time load for Loans and Allowances purposes

 - If you are not enrolled for subsequent study in 2024, StudyLink payments will cover the Summer School tuition period only.
 StudyLink payments do not cover the Summer School examination period

 - The maximum load permitted by the University in the Summer School is 36 points

 - Students on Conditional Enrolment may be permitted to take only one paper at Summer School